| |

 As Prudential moved its active equity management to Jennison, John Hobbs hired the Charnley & Røstvold team to oversee the new client communications and reporting.
 A communication platform, both in written and web form, was developed for providing informative and timely portfolio updates on the firm's expanded product line-up to the clients and distribution partners.

 Sally Stalcup was invited to the PAICR Board in recognition of her efforts to grow membership and support the organization.
-She immediately became a member of the Educational Committee and now heads up the 2001 Conference in San Francisco.
+She immediately became a member of the Educational Committee and was targeted to head up the 2001 Conference in San Francisco.

 2001 (Back to top)

 Jaime Sigillo joined the Charnley & Røstvold team in March 2001, bringing a wealth of energy and enthusiasm.
-Jaime's is the warm, welcoming voice you will hear when you call our offices.
+Jaime's was the warm, welcoming voice you heard when you called our offices in 2001.

 Anna and Sally changed their status from "Miss" to "Mrs." - Joachim and Stalcup, respectively.